mitchell-reynolds/mitchell-reynolds.github.io/_posts/2021-11-01-All-Jobs-to-Date.md

 - Coming from a working class background, the belief that "working hard" will eventually pay off is bad advice until Post Undergraduate.
 I think "working smarter" is almost always better than "working harder" as the former can be sustained (caveats apply that I won't go into detail here).
 - For _minimum_ wage jobs, the goal should be working toward the _minimum_ level of effort.
 That seems fair.
 - After my undergraduate working full-time, high skill employers really don't care those low skill positions.
 The competition was able to secure internships/research roles while you were trying to survive.
 It is in the employers best interest to choose the talent who has slightly relevant work experience & uncertain work ethic VS no relevant work experience & equally uncertain work ethic.
+- Notice the irony between the last two points (ie work toward the minimum effort; employers think you're doing this).
+It's extremely unlikely any of your professional employers will reach out to your low skill employers to see if you were the exception. _Note, I explored the naive "word harder" approach with very little return._